Azure/az-cgpu-onboarding/Customer-Onboarding-Doc-(Provisioning-from-Linux-host-SecureBootEnabled).md

 # The IP address could be found in VM Azure Portal.
 ssh -i <private key path> -v [adminusername]@IP

-# check security boot state, should see : SecureBoot enabled
+# Check that secure boot is enabled
 mokutil --sb-state

-# Success: /dev/tpm0, Failure: ls: cannot access '/dev/tpm0': No such file or directory
+# You should see a message like this:
+# Success: /dev/tpm0
 ls /dev/tpm0
 ```